jeanslack/Videomass/README.md

 ![image](https://img.shields.io/badge/platform-linux%20|%20freebsd%20|%20macos%20|%20windows-brigthgreen)
 [![Build Status](https://travis-ci.org/jeanslack/Videomass.svg?branch=master)](https://travis-ci.org/jeanslack/Videomass)

-Videomass is a GUI that allows more advanced use of [FFmpeg](https://www.ffmpeg.org/) than most other FFmpeg-based GUIs.
+Videomass is a cross-platform GUI designed for medium advanced users who need to store profiles and automate some conversion processes, but which can also be used by beginner users through the use of ready-to-use presets.
 It features graphic tools with high automation capabilities such as PEAK, RMS and EBU audio normalization filters with selectable audio stream indexing, streams analyzer and more.

-It allows you to create new presets or import/export existing ones, write and edit new conversion profiles in order to use FFmpeg without limits of formats, codecs and commands.
+It allows you to create new presets or import/export existing ones, write and edit new conversion profiles in order to use [FFmpeg](https://www.ffmpeg.org/) without limits of formats, codecs and commands.

-In fact, most of the operations performed with FFmpeg via the command line, can be stored as conversion profiles on Videomass and can be performed or modified on the fly.
+In fact, most of the operations performed with [FFmpeg](https://www.ffmpeg.org/) via the command line, can be stored as conversion profiles on Videomass and can be performed or modified on the fly.

 Videomass also offers a graphical interface for the famous video downloader [youtube_dl](http://ytdl-org.github.io/youtube-dl/) and allows you to choose